sedostheatre/sedos.co.uk/input/shows/2021-sedos-festival-1.md

 Tickets to laugh-a-long with Simprov and The Banana Hut Gang are £8 full price and £6 for Sedos members and concessions.
 Book via the box office.

 The *Everyone Welcome Sedos Social* and the *Play in a Day: DNA* show are both free to attend, but please reserve your place via our box office so we know how many people to expect.

+Unfortunately, due to availability issues, we have had to postpone our *Musical in a Weekend: The Pirates of Penzance.* Thank you to everyone who signed up.
+We intend to reschedule the event for some time in 2022 and look forward to a full singalong then.